julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-access` \
-Enables optimizations for memory acessing.
+Enables special optimizations for memory acessing.

 - Skips safety checkings such as boundary checking if accessed to array via constant index expression.
 - If in a foreach iteration the iterated variable referred to by a immutable index variable is indexed, it is optimized as direct access and the cost of safety measures such as boundary checking is bypassed.\